 In the US, Newfield Exploration has steadily shifted its exploration and production focus from the Gulf Coast and Gulf of Mexico to the Mid-Continent and Rocky Mountain regions.
 In particular, it is targeting unconventional oil shale plays, where due to recent improvements in drilling technology it can access a higher return on investment.
-It is also developing its international assets, including its holdings in the Pearl field in the offshore China which is expected to commence production in early 2014.
+It is also developing its international assets, including its holdings in the Pearl field in the offshore China.

 In 2013 the company announced a major natural gas discovery on the Block SK 310 Production Sharing Contract (PSC) area, located 50 miles offshore Sarawak (Malaysia).
 Newfield Exploration, which operates Block SK 310 with a 30% interest, estimated that the discovery had gas reserves of 1.5 – 3 trillion cu. ft.
 That year the company also announced that it was evaluating strategic alternatives for the company's international businesses.

-To raise cash to pay down debt, in 2012 Newfield Exploration agreed to sell its remaining Gulf of Mexico assets (78 federal offshore lease blocks on 432,700 gross acres) to W&T Offshore for $228 million.
+To raise cash to pay down debt, in 2014 Newfield Exploration sold its assets in the Granite Wash play in western Oklahoma and the Texas Panhandle to privately owned Templar Energy for $588 million.
+In 2012 it sold its remaining Gulf of Mexico assets (78 federal offshore lease blocks on 432,700 gross acres) to W&T Offshore for $228 million.

 In 2011 Newfield Exploration bought oil and gas assets in Utah's Uinta Basin from Harvest Natural Resources for $215 million.